coleifer/huey/docs/api.rst

     .. py:method:: __call__(**kwargs)

-        Identical to the :py:meth:`~AsyncData.get` method, provided as a shortcut.
+        Identical to the :py:meth:`~TaskResultWrapper.get` method, provided as a shortcut.

     .. py:method:: revoke()